 When entering the grants into the State wide Integrated Financial Tools (SWIFT) system agencies should follow Minnesota Management and Budget’s guidance for properly coding grant payments to the correct expenditure object code and the correct accounting period.

-Any amendments to the terms of the grant agreement must be made according to a fully executed amendment.
+Any amendments to the terms of the grant contract agreement or grant award notification must be made according to a fully executed amendment.
 A memo to the grantee indicating changes is not legally binding and is not sufficient to make the changes.
 Please see Grants Management Policy 08-12 for additional information on grant amendments.

-It is very important that the amendment is in place before the grant agreement expires.
-This will avoid any liability that may occur for not having an agreement in force when the grantee is working.
+It’s important that the amendment is in place before the grant contract agreement or grant award notification expires.
+This will avoid any liability that may occur for not having an agreement in place when the grantee is working.

 It is the responsibility of the granting authority to monitor its grantees’ performance.
 Grants Management Policy 08-10 states that agencies must conduct at least one monitoring visit per grant period on all state grants over $50,000 and at least annual monitoring visits on grants over $250,000.
 In addition, agencies must conduct a financial reconciliation of grantees’ expenditures on grants over $50,000.

 Agencies typically utilize a combination of monitoring techniques to effectively monitor their grantees.
 The following are various examples of how an agency may monitor performance.